Tucson: Your Ride or Die

 It comes as no surprise that when the new discipline of gravel grinding began to emerge a few years ago, Tucson, already heralded as a premier destination for road and mountain biking, was at the center of the discussion.
-As the gravel explosion has given birth to a new category of bikes, purpose-built components, and some of the most popular events in the industry, Tucson and southern Arizona is clearly ahead of the pack.
+As the gravel explosion births a new category of bikes, purpose-built components, and some of the most popular events in the industry, Tucson and southern Arizona are clearly ahead of the pack.
 With rugged terrain and endless miles of dirt roads, gravel riders will find plenty of options when seeking their next adventure in the dirt.

 One of Tucson’s most accessible gravel rides can be found at The Bajada Loop in Tucson’s Saguaro National Park West.
 This relatively easy 6-mile undulated route offers a healthy dose of Sonoran Desert scenery and history if you include a stop at Tucson’s Signal Hill Picnic Area, where 800-year-old Hohokam Indian petroglyphs are on full display.